Reasons your mortgage payment can change

 Tips for ARM borrowers

 Adjustable-rate mortgage borrowers experience the greatest volatility because they pay interest at rates that fluctuate with market changes.
-When the rate environment takes a turn for the worse, it can send your monthly payment skyrocketing.
+When the index rate rises, it can send your monthly payment skyrocketing.

 If interest rates start to climb, prepare yourself by setting aside the extra $50 to $75 per month you saved by avoiding a fixed-rate mortgage.
 The more time you have before a likely rate adjustment, the more money you can stash to cushion the blow.